Nmyhi/burnandbeyond/README.md

 ## Testing

+I have created the full testing documentation which collects all the information into a test sheet.
+[Testing documentation](testing.md)

 ### Validation

 I used the W3C Markup Validation Service on all pages of Burn and Beyond.
 I also validated the my own style.css with the CSS Validator.